newatoms/guides/google-analytics/readme.md

 ## Keywords

-Google analytics allows you to see which keywords visitors coming in trough search engines used.
+Google analytics allows you to see which keywords visitors coming in through search engines used.
 You can find these keywords under  ````Traffic Sources > Sources > Search > Organic.````

 If you know which keywords visitors use and which pages the visit you can (try to) understand the needs of your visitors and to optimize your online advertisements.